-Day Al-Mohamed currently serves as a Senior Policy Advisor with the U.S. Depatment of Labor.
+Day Al-Mohamed currently serves as a Senior Policy Advisor with the Federal government.

 Prior to that, Ms. Al-Mohamed worked as Senior Legislative and Federal Affairs Officer with the American Psychological Association (APA).
-She managed APA’s legislative and regulatory activities related to public interest policy issues in the arenas of Disability, Racial and Ethnic Minorities and some International Development.
+She managed APA’s legislative and regulatory activities related to public interest policy issues in the arenas of Disability, Racial and Ethnic Minorities, Immigration, and some International Development.
 This involved influencing policy-making activity on Capitol Hill and regulatory activities in the federal agencies; developing and implementing strategies for enhancing the utilization of psychological research to advance public interest issues.

 She served on the board of the Consortium for Citizens with Disabilities (CCD) and on the Board of Directors of the American Association of People with Disabilities (AAPD).
 In her previous position, she was Director for the American Council of the Blind’s Department of Advocacy and Governmental Affairs providing expertise and information in the form of technical assistance and support to both consumers and various advisory committees and governing bodies on legislative and regulatory issues relating to such varied subjects as: the Telecommunications Act, Voting System Guidelines, Broadband Technical Specifications, Pedestrian Rights of Way, Social Security Privatization concerns and Emergency Preparedness.